 Well, if a teacher is fortunate enough to have been teaching the same curriculum area for a few years, they will know what the FAQs are.
-But as and when questions come up from learners and they are not on the FAQs, the teacher can add to it.
+But as and when questions come up from learners, and they are not on the FAQs, the teacher can add to it.
 Alternatively, if you are on a new course, you’ll have to predict what those questions might be.
 Either way, it’s an organic document that you will need to keep updated.
-And sometimes a single learner will ask a question and you’ll find yourself thinking “yep — I can see lots of them coming back to me on this”.
-This is when the time spent updating the FAQs once will repay itself because you won’t be asked to respond to loads of emails or posts or comments.
-Manage this, keep it safe, and use it the following year and again, it’s about agreeing upfront where these materials are going to be kept.
-It could be a college-wide decision or it could be subject specific, but it’s so much easier if there is one generally known area for them to go to.
-Remember learners may be on different types of courses.
-For example, if they are studying a vocational subject they may well be also taking a GCSE Maths or English course and it can be frustrating if different subjects have different ways of doing things.
+And sometimes a single learner will ask a question, and you’ll find yourself thinking “yep — I can see lots of them coming back to me on this”.
+Time spent updating the FAQs once will repay itself because you won’t need to respond to loads of emails or posts or comments.
+Manage this, keep it safe, and use it the following year.
+It could be a college-wide decision, or it could be subject-specific.
+It’s easier if there is one generally known area for them to go.
+Remember, learners may be on different types of courses.
+For example, if they are studying a vocational subject, they may well be also taking a GCSE Maths or English course, and it can be frustrating if different faculties or departments have different ways of doing things.
 If there can be a universal place to go then that, I think, is the way to go.

 A couple of things came up for me as you were talking.
 One is that whether we are talking about faculty or departments or individual subjects, it’s not up to the teacher to decide where learners should go.
 It’s not something the teacher should have to be thinking about — ideally it’s something that can be decided at an organisational level.
 This, it seems to me, is supportive of teachers because if it’s not done at an organisational level then learners may well get frustrated at having to go to different places for different subjects and the teacher is left having to deal with the learners’ questions.
 To clarify, regardless of what subject the learners are studying, they should be able to recognise for each course where to go, say, on the VLE for support, FAQs etc. The other thing that comes up is the work we are doing on the new online HOW2s around key questions, key content, concrete examples and concepts.
 The teachers know what these key areas are for their subjects and, as they teach these areas, there will be a strong correlation between these questions that come up and the corresponding key content areas.
 The other thing that strikes me is how more experienced teachers, those that have been teaching the same subject area for a number of years can use this FAQ space to support their less experienced colleagues by having this space be a shared space.

-As teachers start to use the online HOW2s they can use the groups and the notes features to share these emerging FAQs and also how they are adapting these techniques into their particular curriculum area.
-This will be particularly useful for our college groups because it means they can easily share emerging knowledge across the same faculties in the group.
+As teachers start to use the online HOW2s they can use the groups and the notes features on the app to share these emerging FAQs and also how they are adapting these techniques into their particular curriculum area.
+Sharing in this way will be particularly useful for our college groups because it means they can easily share emerging knowledge across the same faculties in the group.

 Thank you very much for your time and I have to say that despite enjoying our online chat I look forward to a time when we can discuss this face-to-face.

-I was asked recently which teaching technique I would recommend to every teacher, trainer, assessor or instructor or lecturer, irrespective of their subject.
-A tough question but the use of Visual Instructions Plans (VIPs) just may make it to the top spot.
-Here are 5 reasons why…
+Asked which teaching technique I would recommend to every teacher, trainer, assessor, instructor or lecturer, irrespective of their subject I had no hesitation.
+A tough question but the use of Visual Instructions Plans (VIPs) makes it to the top spot.
+Here are five reasons why.

 NCFE Cache endorses HOW2s.
 They asked us if we would contact some of our customers that deliver their qualifications, to find out what our customers say about HOW2s.
 Adrian Pegg, Assistant Director Teaching, Learning and Assessment at Newcastle College Group reports…